 Patients have many questions and we are here to help.
-Search this site using the search symbol on the top right of this page, or read down – we have tried to answer many of the common questions raised about genetic haemochromatosis (GH) on this page.
+We have tried to answer a few of the common questions raised about genetic haemochromatosis (GH) on these next three pages.

 Q: What does it mean when the doctor tells me I am “in maintenance”?